Contact us today for Membership Information!

 Are you new to golf and looking for your first club set?
 Maybe you’ve been golfing for years but want to review what to keep in mind when buying new clubs.
 If you started golfing by borrowing a friend’s clubs or renting from your local course and found it’s an excellent activity for you, it may be time to purchase your own set of clubs.
 You can save money in the long term by buying clubs and avoiding rental fees.

-We’ve created a beginner’s guide to picking the best golf clubs to help you purchase the clubs you need to play at any course without breaking the bank.
+We’ve created a beginner’s guide to finding the right golf clubs to help you purchase the clubs you need to play at any course without breaking the bank.

 Beginner golfers may feel intimidated by golf’s frequently used terminology and the amount of equipment needed to play — but that doesn’t have to stop you.
 It’s simple to quickly learn all you need to know about the variety of clubs you can use.
 The United States Golf Association (USGA) limits the number of clubs you can carry to 14, but that full amount typically isn’t necessary as a beginner.
 You can start with a few essential clubs and add more as you continue playing and learn what feels best for you.